sathwikreddyshamakuri/cloud-photo-share/README.md

 ## 🛠 Troubleshooting

--Landing vs Login loop:
+- Landing vs Login loop:
 If / shows login instead of landing, ensure router guards only redirect when a valid token exists, and your logout navigates to / after removing the token.

--Stats shows “Failed to load stats”:
+- Stats shows “Failed to load stats”:
 Confirm GET /stats/ exists and frontend calls /stats/ (not /users/me/stats).
 Also ensure PhotoMeta has GSI album_id-index.

--CORS 401/403:
+- CORS 401/403:
 Add Vercel domain to CORS allow list.
 Double-check Authorization: Bearer <token> in requests.

--DynamoDB scans slow / expensive:
+- DynamoDB scans slow / expensive:
 Use queries on GSIs (album_id-index).
 Avoid full table scans in hot paths

 ## Appendix — minimal IAM policy (example)